gylien/scale-letkf/wiki/control.md

 ### D1 analysis cycle

-The latest time of analysis data is recorded in `admin_cycle.time` in a "YYYY-MM-DD HH:MM:SS" format.
+The latest time of analysis data is recorded in `admin_cycle.time` in a "YYYY-MM-DD HH" format.
 If a target time needs to be specified, for example,
 ```
-echo '2020-01-01 00:00:00' > admin_cycle.time
+echo '2020-01-01 00' > admin_cycle.time
 ```
-and the next D1 analysis creates an analysis at "2020-01-01 06:00:00".
+and the next D1 analysis creates an analysis at "2020-01-01 06".

 To run a single analysis cycle,
 ```
 nohup ./admin_cycle.sh &
 ```
 The progress will be shown in `admin_cycle.log`.
 While the program is running a temporary file `admin_cycle.lock` appears to prevent accidental multiple execution.
-When it ends successfully, the time stamp in `admin_cycle.time` is updated.
+When `admin_cycle.sh` ends successfully, the time stamp in `admin_cycle.time` is updated.

 To run a realtime analysis cycle automatically,
 ```
 nohup ./auto_cycle.sh &> auto_cycle.log &
 ```
-this repeatedly call `admin_cycle.sh` or wait until NCEP data for next time step is avaiable.
+this repeatedly call `admin_cycle.sh` or wait until when NCEP GFS and PREPBUFR data for next time step is avaiable.

 ### D1 extended forecast